-A key distinction between Example 7 and Example 4 is that in Example 7 the U.S. government collects tax whereas in Example 4 it does not (except to the extent if any that the effective rate of foreign tax is below the U.S. tax rate).
-Whether, under what circumstances and why this should make a difference in considering whether anything, and if so what, should be done about duplicate benefits FTC arbitrage and reverse FTC arbitrage transactions is one of the topics discussed in this paper.
+A key distinction between Example 7 and Example 4 is that in Example 7 the the effective rate of foreign tax is below the U.S. tax rate).18 Whether, under what circumstances and why this should make a difference in considering whether anything, and if so what, should be done about duplicate benefits FTC arbitrage and reverse FTC arbitrage transactions is one of the topics discussed in this paper.